 There’s just one problem: 95% of American adults aren’t consuming enough fiber.12 They average American eats 16g of fiber per day, while the FDA recommends 28g per day.13 That massive deficiency is what nutritionists call the “fiber gap.”

 OLIPOP is on a mission to help close the fiber gap.
-This is why every can of OLIPOP has 9g of dietary fiber (which is 32% of your daily value!) thanks to our proprietary blend of three prebiotic fibers.
+This is why every can of OLIPOP is considered high-fiber, thanks to our proprietary blend of prebiotic fibers.

 3. OLIPOP Is Lower in Sugar Than Soda